mlflow/mlflow/examples/deployments/deployments_server/plugin/README.md

 To see an example of specifying the completions endpoint for a plugin provider, see [the configuration](config.yaml) YAML file.

-We implement our plugin provider under `./foo-provider` folder.
+We implement our plugin provider package `foo` under `./foo-provider` folder.
 It implements the completions method.

 This configuration file specifies one endpoint: 'completions', using the model 'foo-model-0.1.2'.

 ## Setting up the server

-First, install the provider:
+First, install the provider package `foo`:

 ```sh
 pip install -e ./foo-provider